IAM keys

 You can set these attributes on the IAM key when you create it, or you can edit an existing key to update its attributes.
 Follow the steps to update an IAM key.

-For more information on event attributes, see Event components.
+For more information on attributes, see Event components.

 HEC